-Heading out for a San Francisco to Big Sur road trip is one of the most popular trips to take from the city, cascading down the coast to some of the most charming towns that Northern California has to offer before ending up in one of the most beautiful natural areas in the entirety of the United States.
+Heading out on a road trip from San Francisco to Big Sur is one of the most popular trips to take from the city, cascading down the coast to some of the most charming towns that Northern California has to offer before ending up in one of the most beautiful natural areas in the entirety of the United States.

-Planning a San Francisco to Big Sur Road Trip
+Planning a San Francisco to Big Sur Drive

 Namely, you need to decide which route you plan to take.
-There are two main routes along this drive that you can take: the marginally quicker inland drive along the CA-101 S or the scenic and beautiful drive along with CA-1 S, the latter more commonly being referred to as the Pacific Coast Highway or PCH.
+There are two main routes: the marginally quicker inland drive along the CA-101 S or the scenic and beautiful drive along with CA-1 S, the latter more commonly being referred to as the Pacific Coast Highway or PCH.

-If you need to rent a car prior to driving to Big Sur then I recommend searching on Rentalcars.com to find a great deal for car hire as they aggregate prices across many of the major providers.
+If you need to rent a car prior to driving to Big Sur then I recommend searching on Rentalcars.com to find a great deal for car hire.

 Alternatively, if you’re embarking on a long trip such as from San Francisco to San Diego or LA and prefer a campervan or RV, then I suggest browsing on Outdoorsy which offers a huge selection of choices.